tim-hong/stylesheets/README.md

 # stylesheets
-Custom stylesheets for the web
+Custom stylesheets for the web for use with an add-on like Stylish or Stylus